williaz/NgExp/README.md

 - The async pipe returns the latest value from a stream of data and **continues** to do so for the life of a given component.

+### form validating
+-  Angular uses validation directives to match these attributes with validator functions in the framework.
+- NgModel: Creates a FormControl instance from a domain model and binds it to a form control element.